-Orthopaedic devices are designed using CAD packages such as Pro/Engineer Wildfire.
+Orthopaedic devices are designed using CAD packages such as PTC Creo.
 Today’s most advanced CAD packages create feature-based models, where each feature acts as a building block for the entire model.
 A change in one feature can affect other features in the model, and when applied properly, can significantly increase design efficiency.

 FEA is an analytic tool that helps to solve linear and nonlinear problems using a wide range of element types and material definitions.
 The solver currently used in Device Development is Abaqus.
 The operations most applicable to Biomechanics are its ability to evaluate static stress and displacements, dynamic stress and displacements, and viscoelastic response.
 These generated solutions can provide insight as to how orthopaedic implants function as a system and within their environment.
 Performing sensitivity analyses by modifying design variables and initial conditions will be essential to improving the design and development of future orthopaedic implants.